Farms & Gardens

 Country Stores & Farmers Markets

 No time for a farm visit?
 Stop by Layne's Country Store, home to fresh produce, country-cured ham, old-fashioned candies, and countless jams.
-For fruit and vegetables straight from the field, join the floppy-hatted farmers at the Lexington Farmer's Market in downtown Lexington on Wednesday mornings (April-Nov) or the Rockbridge Farmer's Market on Saturday mornings at the Virginia Horse Center (May-early Nov).
+For fruit and vegetables straight from the field, join the floppy-hatted farmers at the Lexington Farmer's Market in downtown Lexington on Wednesday mornings 8am - noon (April-Nov), the Rockbridge Farmer's Market on Saturday mornings 9am - 1pm at the Virginia Horse Center (May-early Nov) and the Glasgow Farmer's Market on Friday afternoons 3pm - 6pm and Saturday mornings 8am - noon.

 If there's a history buff in your car, beeline to McCormick's Farm.
 Inside the farm's blacksmith shop, Cyrus McCormick invented the mechanical reaper, which could harvest grain more quickly and efficiently than a team of farmers.
 His invention, patented in 1834, revolutionized farming and kick-started the industrial age.
 Down the road, check out Wade's Mill, a 1750s working flour mill with a towering water wheel.
 Visitors can purchase stone-ground grains and poke around the grounds.